 Exploring the Real Value of Patient-Reported Outcomes with Paul Bruning, DHA

-A Note From CODE: We are pleased to announce this thought leadership guest blog from Paul Bruning, who is currently Director, Orthopedic Service Line for Signature Medical Group in St. Louis, and a member of AAOE.
+A Note From CODE: We are pleased to announce this thought leadership guest blog from Paul Bruning, Director, Orthopedic Service Line, and a member of AAOE.

 Value-based healthcare is a trending concept, but can sometimes be confusing when used interchangeably with quality.
 Quality, process outcomes, patient-reported outcomes, patient satisfaction, and value are often expressed as meaning the same thing, yet each is very different.